romainsacchi/carculator/docs/introduction.rst

 Static vs. Stochastic mode
 **************************

+Note: many examples are given in this `notebook <https://github.com/romainsacchi/carculator/blob/master/examples/Examples.ipynb>`_ that you can run directly on your computer..

-The inventories can be calculated using the most likely value of the given input parameters, but also using randomly-generated values based on a probability distribution for those.
+The inventories can be calculated using the most likely value of the given input parameters ("static" mode), but also using randomly-generated values based on a probability distribution for those ("stochastic" mode).

-For example, the drivetrain efficiency of SUVs, regardless of the powertrain, is given the most likely value of 0.38, but with a triangular probability distribution with a minimum and maximum of 0.3 and 0.4, respectively.
+For example, the drivetrain efficiency of SUVs in 2017, regardless of the powertrain, is given the most likely value (i.e., the mode) of 0.38, but with a triangular probability distribution with a minimum and maximum of 0.3 and 0.4, respectively.

 Creating car models in static mode will use the most likely value of the given parameters to dimension the cars, etc., such as: